dimchat/demo-objc/README.md

 // set current user for the DIM client
 [[DIMClient sharedInstance] setCurrentUser:moky];
 ```
+* The private key of the registered user will save into the Keychain automatically.
+* The meta & history of this user will save in files (Documents/barrack/{address}/*.plist) by the entity delegate (DIMBarrack) after registered.

 ```
 // load user
 NSString *str = @"moki@4LrJHfGgDD6Ui3rWbPtftFabmN8damzRsi"; // from your db